Student Services Department

 Document your search process, so you can easily update and build upon it.
 This useful template for note taking was developed by Carrol Community College.

-Not all articles will be accessible directly from a database, as UCD E-links can only connect you to material licensed or owned by the library.
 However, we can borrow material from other libraries, if you put in an Interlibrary Loan request.